 Alexander holds a law degree from Bucerius Law School in Hamburg.
-He also spent a semester in Russia at Saint Petersburg State University.
+He was a visiting student at Saint Petersburg State University in Russia.
 He completed his two-year legal clerkship with the Court of Appeals in Berlin.
-During the clerkship, he worked i.a. with the Federal Foreign Office (Europe policy planning staff) and at the Federal Constitutional Court.
+During the clerkship, he worked inter alia with the Federal Foreign Office (EU policy planning unit) and at the Federal Constitutional Court.

 Alexander is a Fellow with the Global Public Policy Institute.